New socio-economic model needed

 Conclusion

-Finally but not lastly, minister in the prime minister’s department, Mustapa Mohamed, said the RM400 billion tagged to be spent through the 12MP is the highest in Malaysia’s history.
+Finally but not lastly, Minister in the Prime Minister’s Department Datuk Seri Mustapa Mohamed said the RM400 billion tagged to be spent through the 12MP is the highest in Malaysia’s history.

 It is urgent to look at policy innovation, which the 12MP lacks.
 There are examples from home and the region that can be drawn from and utilised for the betterment of policy making.

-One approach to assist financing a Malaysian safety net could be by channeling Petronas profits to the EPF to fund a scheme similar to the highly successful government pension fund of Norway.
+One approach to assist financing a Malaysian safety net could be by channelling Petronas profits to the EPF to fund a scheme similar to the highly successful government pension fund of Norway.

 Covid is forcing change throughout the region and the world.
 There is going to be an economic scramble and battle to recover.
 If Malaysia does not gear up with a realistic, competitive and sustainable economic recovery plan and a new socio-economic paradigm, it will quickly fall behind the rest of the region.